 Back to Top

 Allergy Nasal Sprays

-As of 2015, both Nasacort and Flonase are over the counter in their full original prescription strength.
+As of 2016, Nasacort (triamcinolone), Flonase (fluticasone), and Rhinocort (Budesonide) are over the counter in their full original prescription strength.
 These are very effective at managing nasal congestion, inflammation, and drainage (runny nose).
 They are also safe to use for extended periods in contrast to decongestant nasal sprays which must not be used for more then 3 days.
 In order for them to work properly you must

 commit to using them every day during the allergy season, and it may take several days to take full effect.
 Don't give up though, it's worth it!